mgouzenko/mgouzenko.github.io/_posts/2016-11-04-the-linux-process-scheduler.markdown

   * Bugs in scheduler code will cause the OS to go into kernel panic, freezing the system without providing any logs or meaningful error messages.

 In this post, I hope to ease students' suffering by addressing the first bullet point.
-In particular, I will try to explain how key components of the scheduler work and how one may plug their own scheduler into the existing infrastructure.
+In particular, I will try to explain how the scheduler's infrastructure is set up and how one may plug their own scheduler into this infrastructure.
+Note that I will NOT explain Linux's CFS algorithm here, nor will I explain group scheduling.
+These are implementation details of Linux's scheduling algorithm, and the main goal here is to understand how to plug in a *new* scheduler.

-# A Top Down Approach to Understanding the Scheduler
+## A Top Down Approach to Understanding the Scheduler
 In my explanation, I'm going to start off treating the scheduler as a black box.
 I start by explaining the APIs that the rest of the OS uses to interact with the scheduler.
 In the process, I will make gross over-simplifications, and